shrisukhani/Where-Are-The-Earthquakes-/README.md

 * The map displays Earthquake Information, current as of the last hour and the major cities of the world.

 * Click around and play with the PApplet to see what happens!

+* The earthquake data is fetched and parsed by porgrams written by the UCSD course staff.
+The rest of the functionality was implemented by me.